shivajah/JSON-Wisconsin-Data-Generator/README.md

 ## Binary Data type:
 In addition to integer and string data types, we have also introduced Binary data type which generates HEX values.

+## Acknowledgement:
+Special thanks to Professor Michael Carey and Professor Johann-Christoph Freytag for their advice and support and to Taewoo Kim for his contribution to the development of variable length strings and binary data types.